 Effects of High-Frequency Neuronavigated Repetitive Transcranial Magnetic Stimulation in Fibromyalgia Syndrome: A Double-Blinded, Randomized Controlled Study

-One article on PainSci cites Bilir 2021: Zapped!
+One page on PainSci cites Bilir 2021: Zapped!
 Does TENS work for pain?

 related content